stebaker92/shared-knowledge/dot-net-core-publish.md

 # Publishing dotnet core through Visual Studio

 - Download the deploy script: [TODO link / PsGet link]
+- OR Download the dotnet module and `Import-Module DotNet-Helper` in your profile [TODO link / PsGet]

 - Tools > External Tools
 Add a new item with the following settings: